dev590t/tmp/README.md

 A professional web scraper for extracting doctor information from Doctolib using crawl4ai.
 This scraper is designed to be configurable, respectful to the website, and easy to use.

-## 🆕 NEW: Ollama-Powered Schema Generation
+## 🆕 NEW: Multi-LLM Schema Generation

-The latest version includes **automatic schema generation using Ollama LLM**!
+The latest version includes **automatic schema generation using multiple LLM providers**!
 This provides:
 - **🧠 One-time schema generation** that creates reusable extraction schemas
 - **⚡ LLM-free extractions** after initial schema creation
 - **🎯 Improved accuracy** through AI-powered page structure analysis
-- **💰 No API costs** when using local Ollama models
+- **🔧 Multiple LLM Options**: Groq (default), OpenAI, or local Ollama models
+- **💰 Cost-effective**: Default Groq integration with built-in API key

 ## Features